After The Battle of Olustee

 In 1897 the Florida Division of the United Daughters of the Confederacy (UDC) began raising funds to place a monument at Olustee.
 Two years later, the Florida Legislature appropriated $2500.00 and established a commission to oversee construction of the monument.
 After numerous delays, the project was completed in 1912, and on October 23 of that year the monument was officially dedicated.
 More than 4,000 people, including many veterans, attended the dedication.
 Former Confederate Major General Evander M. Law presided over the ceremonies, while Florida Governor Albert W. Gilchrist and various dignitaries also attended.
 U.S. Senator Duncan U. Fletcher made the keynote address, proclaiming that "... this granite tower... stands sentinel over the field where the Confederate soldier won admission to the temple of fame."

-On February 22, 1964 a ceremony was held at Olustee Battlefield Memorial to commemorate the centennial of the battle.
+On February 22, 1964 a ceremony was held at the Olustee Battlefield Memorial to commemorate the centennial of the battle.
 In conjunction with the centennial, a reenactment of the battle was held at the Gator Bowl sports stadium in Jacksonville.
 This observance included a parade through Jacksonville, a barbecue for troops in the Gator Bowl, a narrated dramatization of the Battle of Olustee, a costume ball at the George Washington Hotel and memorial services held the day before and the day after the Gator Bowl observance.
-At the memorial service held at the Olustee State Park, two cannons were presented to the park.
+At the memorial service held at the Olustee Battlefield Historic State Park, two cannons were presented to the park.
 The Battle of Olustee Centennial Observance, Inc. staged the observance.

-In 1976, representatives of the First Regiment of Florida Volunteer Infantry were contacted by Major Jim Stevenson, the Chief of Interpretive Services, of the Department of Natural Resources of the State of Florida and asked if it would be possible to put on a reenactment of the Battle of Olustee at the State Historic Site.
+In 1976, representatives of the First Regiment of Florida Volunteer Infantry were contacted by Major Jim Stevenson, the Chief of Interpretive Services, of the Department of Natural Resources of the State of Florida and asked if it would be possible to put on a reenactment of the Battle of Olustee at the park.
 Since this was a long held goal of reenactors statewide, the members of the group were ecstatic at the prospect, but disappointed that it would be impossible to fulfill his request, as he wanted to hold the event within two to three weeks.
 After being informed of the prerequisite planning time, the logistics of attracting reenactors from across the nation, and the amount of materials, supplies, and amenities necessary, it was agreed that February 1977 should be the target date.
 Dr. Ray Giron, a local Civil War reenactor and consultant, was instrumental in organizing the reenactment community in support of this event.
 In fact, for the next twenty years, "General Ray" would command the Union forces at the Battle of Olustee.

 In subsequent years the battle was moved a few hundred yards to the northeast where an old field had been and where visibility was far better.
 There the action took place in a park-like area with large pines, and little undergrowth.
 It was very much like period descriptions of the battle.